 Finally, usage-based pricing is not a decision taken within a silo.
 It involves cross-functional teams being willing to overhaul certain processes or the way things have been done.

 1) Finance would need to be prepared for a different revenue trajectory at the start and potentially different revenue recognition policies.

 2) There needs to be systems in place to accurately meter usage, give customers the ability to access usage in real-time, and provide for transparent billing.

 3) One key pushback from customer’s finance departments could be the unpredictability of costs under a usage-based model.
 There needs to be a plan to tackle overages with an emphasis on providing flexibility to give customers a peace of mind.
 Some companies have allowed for rollover of unused credits, or early warning to give customers option to upgrade, or to have a different pricing structure for overages.

 4) Sales and marketing would need to be motivated and compensated differently.
-Instead of one upfront commission, they might need to be paid as usage scales to incentivize continual involvement with the customer to drive usage.
+Instead of one upfront commission, they might need to be paid as usage scales to incentivise continual involvement with the customer to drive usage.

 5) As more customer data is procured, data analytics should be deployed to further refine the pricing strategy.

-When it is all said and done, the success of the monetization model chosen ultimately rests on how well we know our customer segments, what they value and their WTP.
+When it is all said and done, the success of the monetisation model chosen ultimately rests on how well we know our customer segments, what they value and their WTP.
 A framework to establish that will be covered in Part II.